 Email - 619.400.2408

 Councilmember Mark Kersey represents the City of San Diego's Fifth District.
 He was elected on a platform of rebuilding San Diego's infrastructure, modernizing government and keeping San Diego's economy competitive.
-He is currently serving the first of two four-year terms after being reelected in June.
+He is currently serving his second four-year term, and has also been confirmed as the Council President Pro Tem.

 As Chair of the Council's Infrastructure Committee, he orchestrated the development of San Diego's first comprehensive Multi-Year Infrastructure Investment Plan.
 He is also the author of the Rebuild San Diego measure which was approved by voters in June 2016.
 Mr. Kersey is also focused on utilizing technology to empower residents and streamline government.
 He introduced the City's first Open Data Initiative, which will make large quantities of City data available to the public.
 He led the Get It Done mobile app effort which gives San Diegans a single service point to report potholes, streetlight outages, graffiti and more.